raquib01/libraryManagementSystem/README.md

 # Library Management System
 Library Management System is a command-line application using python.

-Made to get a grip on Class and Objects (OOPs concept) in Pythom Use for maintaining records of available books and of books that have been lent to someone.
+Made to get a grip on Class and Objects (OOPs concept) in Python

+Use for maintaining records of available books and of books that have been lent to someone.

 ## Description